 What will I achieve?

 By the end of this course you should be able to...

 • Navigate the Adobe Illustrator interface

-• Use drawing tools to create basic designs
+• Use drawing tools to create basic shapes and designs

-• Use the Pen tool to plot paths and and manipulate curves
+• Use the Pen tool to create and manipulate curves

 • Format and manipulate type